Content SaaS

 - One-click Arena import + copy-link share

-Archive & search
+Archive & cards

 - Full-text search across commanders, cards, guides

-- Filters by color identity and date
+- Filters by color identity, date, and tags

 - Commander permalinks for every featured deck